Brad Furman's newest drama sorely disappoints

 The Infiltrator is an overall let-down.
 With too little exposition and too many moving parts, the movie is difficult to follow.
 A strong lead performance by Bryan Cranston, who plays undercover agent Robert Mazur, is not enough to overcome the vague plot and the many seemingly repetitive scenes.

-tells the true story of Mazur, a US Customs agent, who, during the 1980s, assumes the fake identity of money-laundering businessman Bob Musella, and earns the trust of powerful leaders in the giant drug cartel of Pablo Escobar.
+The Infiltrator tells the true story of Mazur, a US Customs agent, who, during the 1980s, assumes the fake identity of money-laundering businessman Bob Musella, and earns the trust of powerful leaders in the giant drug cartel of Pablo Escobar.
 Eventually, Mazur is able to use his status to help enact the arrests of many businessmen and bankers involved in Escobar's drug trade.

 Unfortunately, the movie is not as simple as the basic plot line would make it seem.
 Many characters, including Mazur, are repeatedly swapping identities back and forth.
 While the changing identities could be used to add thrill and action, they end up just causing confusion.
 Throughout the film, it is often challenging for the viewer to figure out what is going on, and which characters are protagonists and which are on the side of the cartel.